nasa/bingo/docs/source/get_started.rst

 and get the final population.
 We can then select some individual from that population (or the entire run) to use to do our task.

-Using the SkLearn Wrapper
+Using the Scikit-Learn Wrapper
 -------------------------

 It is recommended to use the scikit-learn wrapper: ``SymbolicRegressor`` when first learning Bingo.
 Let's setup a test case to show how it works.
-You can learn more about the sklearn wrapper in the `high-level guide <high_level.html>`_.
+You can learn more about the scikit-learn wrapper in the `high-level guide <high_level.html>`_.

 Creating training data
 ^^^^^^^^^^^^^^^^^^^^^^